TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 Generating base maps using probe trace

-Base CVR, r2, Tstat and SSE maps were created using entidal regressor
+Base CVR, r2, Tstat and SSE maps were created using endtidal regressor

 Generating lag-adjusted maps